abutcher/openshift-enterprise-nagios-configs/README.md

 #Service definitions

-The `oo-accept*` commands can take a while to run so as to not stress out systems, we run it every 5 mins per `normal_check_interval`.
+The `oo-accept-*` commands can take a while to run so we don't run them as often and have a `slow-service` that gets checked on a 5 min interval rather than 3.

 ```
 define service {